UnaidedColt42/RIdge-Racer-3D-Fan-Net-Disc/README.md

 3. Motor Pac City - Ridge Racer V
 4. Eat'em Up! - R4 Ridge Racer Type 4
 5. Pac Madness - Pac-Man Championship Edition 2

+**Issues**

+- All the songs don't have their names in game since there isn't a tool to edit or extract .xpk files for now